Melih199/VR_4_Robotics/README.md

 </p>

 ### Colesseum, PX4 and QGrounControl
-- Navigate to your Documents/Airsim folder and oppen the settings.json file.
+- Navigate to your Documents/Airsim folder and open the settings.json file.
 - Change this file with provided [settings.json](./settings.json) file in this repository.
-- The changes in this file allow us to connect Colesseum, PX4 and QGControl via MAVlink.
+- The changes in this file allow us to connect Colesseum, PX4, and QGControl via MAVlink.
-- Alse settings.json file has necessary sensors for drone, we will use them to create navigation algorithms.
+- Also settings.json file has the necessary sensors for drone, we will use them to create navigation algorithms.

 <p float="left">
   <img src="Resources/qgc_1.png" width="400" height="350" />